asyncapi/website/pages/docs/concepts/asyncapi document/resuable-parts.md

       payload: null
 ```

-To use message-schema.yaml in another local document such as consume-schema.yaml
+In the code below, you use another local document message-schema.yaml in another local document such as consume-schema.yaml.

 ```yaml
 channels: